 It took me about a year of dog walking until I was earning around £100 a week – that was a hard year.
 I don’t think a single person contacted me for the first few weeks I started – scary!
 Every year after that I earned an additional £100 per week till about year 3 when things just took off.
 But for some it just takes off fast, for others like me, it took a bit more effort.

 In all that time I’ve learned so much from my own life as a dog walker and through helping hundreds start their dog walking business.
 So if you’re deciding to read on, then I’ll tell you what you will need to know – that I learned the hard way – that will shave months if not years off the time it will take for you to build a successful business.
 I’ll also suggest items to buy.
 I’ve spent thousands buying gear, as that’s what it cost to learn what works, what doesn’t, what I need, what I don’t and what makes the dog walker’s life that bit easier.
-I will get a very small commission if you buy anything from those links, but I recommended and link because I feel they have value.

 Research before you start